Zacaria/apidays-2023/docs/Presentation.md

 Let's bring again the billion dollar mistake.
 We need the idea of nothing

-But when a value is unexpectedly null or undefined That's an invalid state
+But when a value is unexpectedly null or undefined.

+That's an invalid state, and we do not need this.

 ----